EE-Resources/secure934420359809HJfhk_/Onboarding Process for Deckhand Recruits.md

 Examples of material-to-product trades:
 - A stack of logs +  the voucher for a silk touch disposable pick
--
+- Some diamond to enchanted book trades
-- 32 Cod for a lure 3 rod
+- 14 diamond blocks for full gset
-- 64 Diamonds for a fully enchanted diamond set
+- 12 diamond blocks for full fresh gtools

 There will also be a brewing community/guild here, so they will have their own area where they have access to materials where they can trade finished potions for a currency that gets them more materials and other, wanted items for motivation.